8: Correspondence Analysis (CA)

 Sensitivity to double zeros high low

-CA represents the correspondence between species scores and sample scores by preserving \(\chi^2\) distances between sites in a species-by-site matrix instead of Euclidean distances.
-The \(\chi^2\) distance metric is not influenced by double zeros, making it suitable for situations where many species might be absent from several sites.
-The process involves performing a Singular Value Decomposition (SVD) on the standardised data matrix, and reporting the eigenvalues and associated scores.
+CA represents the correspondence between species scores and sample scores by preserving \(\chi^2\) distances between sites in a species-by-site matrix rather than Euclidean distances.
+The \(\chi^2\) distance metric is insensitive to double zeros, which suits it to data where many species are absent from several sites.
+CA performs a Singular Value Decomposition (SVD) on the standardised data matrix, then reports the eigenvalues and associated scores.

-In CA ordination diagrams, species, and sites are presented as points within a reduced-dimensional space.
-Their relative positions encode the strength and structure of their associations.
-The distances between these points approximate the \(\chi^2\) distances calculated between the rows (sites) or columns (species) of the original contingency or abundance matrix, and preserve a measure of compositional dissimilarity that is sensitive to the distributional asymmetries characteristic of ecological data.
-The ordination thus provides a geometric framework for addressing inferential questions of the type: Which sites have compositional affinities with particular species assemblages?, or Which species distributions align with which site characteristics?
+CA ordination diagrams present species and sites as points within a reduced-dimensional space, and their relative positions encode the strength and structure of their associations.
+The distances between these points approximate the \(\chi^2\) distances between the rows (sites) or columns (species) of the original contingency or abundance matrix.
+They preserve a measure of compositional dissimilarity sensitive to the distributional asymmetries characteristic of ecological data.
+The ordination provides a geometric framework for inferential questions such as Which sites have compositional affinities with particular species assemblages? or Which species distributions align with which site characteristics?

-The species scores are derived as weighted averages of the site scores, and reciprocally the site scores are weighted averages of the species scores; this reciprocal averaging is the computational heart of CA. As such, they are constructed to represent the dispersion of species configurations along successive ordination axes.
-So, they capture dominant gradients, and patterns of variation that may reflect underlying ecological processes.
-Whereas PCA provides a linear mapping of variables onto ordination axes, CA better approximates species’ nonlinear, often unimodal, or skewed, responses to latent environmental factors.
-Because of this nonlinear structure, species points in CA biplots are not represented as vectors radiating from the origin (as they are in PCA, where linear monotonic gradients predominate).
-Instead, CA is better suited to visualisations involving curved response surfaces, which indicate that species occurrence, or abundance, may peak at intermediate positions along gradients rather than increasing or decreasing uniformly across the ordination space.
+The species scores are weighted averages of the site scores, and reciprocally the site scores are weighted averages of the species scores.
+This reciprocal averaging is the core computation of CA. The scores represent the dispersion of species configurations along successive ordination axes, so they capture dominant gradients and patterns of variation that may reflect underlying ecological processes.
+PCA provides a linear mapping of variables onto ordination axes, whereas CA better approximates species’ nonlinear, often unimodal or skewed, responses to latent environmental factors.
+This nonlinear structure is why species points in CA biplots appear as points rather than as vectors radiating from the origin, the form they take in PCA, where linear monotonic gradients predominate.
+CA instead suits visualisations of curved response surfaces, where species occurrence or abundance may peak at intermediate positions along gradients rather than increasing or decreasing uniformly across the ordination space.

-One potential downside of CA is that the row and column weighting can give rare species a large influence on the configuration, as their contributions to the \(\chi^2\) statistic can be disproportionately large.
-Appropriate transformations or down-weighting rare species can mitigate this issue.
-CA also produces an artefact of its own, the arch effect, which I meet once I have an ordination to look at (see The Arch Effect, below).
+The row and column weighting can give rare species a large influence on the configuration, since their contributions to the \(\chi^2\) statistic can be disproportionately large.
+This downside is treatable, as appropriate transformations or down-weighting of rare species mitigate it.
+CA also produces an artefact of its own, the arch effect, which I take up once I have an ordination to look at (see The Arch Effect, below).

 CA produces at most one axis fewer than the smaller dimension of the table, i.e. \(\min(n - 1, p - 1)\) axes for n sites and p species, with fewer if the matrix rank is lower.
 Like PCA, CA produces orthogonal axes ranked in decreasing order of importance.
-However, the variation represented is called total inertia, which is the weighted \(\chi^2\) dispersion of the table.
-As in PCA, the total inertia is also the sum of the eigenvalues, and each eigenvalue gives the inertia carried by that axis.
+The variation represented is total inertia, the weighted \(\chi^2\) dispersion of the table.
+As in PCA, the total inertia is the sum of the eigenvalues, and each eigenvalue gives the inertia of that axis.
 Individual eigenvalues in CA lie between 0 and 1 (each is a squared correlation in the reciprocal-averaging sense), and they are interpreted relative to total inertia rather than as standalone tests of significance.

-As with all ordination techniques, interpreting CA results should be done with caution, and in conjunction with additional ecological knowledge and statistical tests, as the ordination axes may not always have a clear ecological interpretation.
+As with all ordination techniques, interpret CA results with caution and alongside additional ecological knowledge and statistical tests, since the ordination axes do not always have a clear ecological interpretation.
 Please supplement your reading by referring to GUSTA ME and David Zelený’s writing on the topic in Analysis of community ecology data in R.

 Set-up the Analysis Environment